michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

-# AI against AI: Dense deep reinforcement learning for safety validation of autonomous vehicles
+# Dense reinforcement learning for safety validation of autonomous vehicles

 <!-- ABOUT THE PROJECT -->
 # About the Project

-This project contains the source code and data for "AI against AI: Dense deep reinforcement learning for safety validation of autonomous vehicles".
+This project contains the source code and data for "Dense reinforcement learning for safety validation of autonomous vehicles".

 The code structure is as follows: